verbb/cp-nav/README.md

 An internal link might be helpful if you have a specific entry you want to easily access.
 When creating an internal link, you should provide a relative link, rather than including the full URL to your control panel (ie: ~~`http://my.craft.dev/admin/`~~`entries/pages/somepage`).

 An external link might be helpful for a variety of different reasons.
 These should be provided as absolute URLs, complete with protocol (http/https).
-Opening these in a new window/tab is not currently supported.

 It should also be noted that some plugins already provide a method for changing the Plugin name.
 While Control Panel Nav is active, it's settings will override any defined in other installed plugins.